 Creed (2015)

-Nine years later, the youth and energy of Michael B Jordan becomes the front of the franchise and the result is electric.
+Nine years later, the youth and energy of the Michael B Jordan movies came to the forefront of the franchise, and the result is electric.
 Stallone is still there, and this time his work as a trainer is poignant and powerful, and most importantly, meaningful.

 Creed 2 (2018)